 CBT Launches Student-Run Storefront

 Beginning this fall, the College of Business and Technology (CBT) at Northeastern State University will launch an exciting new initiative designed to bring business education to life: the CBT Storefront.
-As part of a newly offered section of the College’s Experiential Learning course, students will take full responsibility for launching and operating a real, functioning storefront—learning by doing while also giving back.
+As part of a newly offered section of the College’s Experiential Learning course, students will take full responsibility for launching and operating a real, functioning storefront.

 Under the guidance of faculty and staff mentors Dr. LeShay McNack and Susie Radomski from the CBT business office, students will handle every aspect of the operation.
 This includes setting up the store, sourcing products, managing inventory, fulfilling orders, and tracking sales.
 Each semester, a new student team will pick up where the last left off, building on previous work while bringing in fresh ideas and strategies.